nkoster/fiber2/README.md

 UI='./ui'
 ```

-If you uncomment `DEV_MODE='true'`, you enable CORS flexibilty, handy for local UI development.
+If you uncomment DEV_MODE='true', you enable CORS flexibility, handy for local UI development.

 ### OpenID-Connect Authentication